raini35/timetable-repo/README.md

 I found that the order of events that reduces the amount of whitespace and also makes the calendar week aesthetically pleasing was first to sort the event by the start date and then by the duration.

 Using this patthern allowed the calendar event to have a heavy top row and then the rows become more sparse as you go down.
-In other orders, it was more sporadic.

 <a name="things-i-still-need-to-do"></a>
 # :construction: Things I still need to do: